 Leveraging technology to build processes that create greater cohesion

-To conclude the discussion, the group focused on how technology is a connecting layer that enables processes that lead to better decision-making, sustainable growth, and ultimately better investment returns.
-Technology can also bring together fragmented processes and siloed departments to align across larger business initiatives and opportunities that lead to greater growth.
+To conclude the discussion, the group focused on how technology is a connecting layer that enables processes that lead to better decision-making, sustainable growth, and, ultimately, better investment returns.
+Technology can also bring together fragmented processes and siloed departments to align across more significant business initiatives and opportunities that lead to greater growth.

 If you are drawing a line from understanding demand, understanding occasions, understanding where your battlegrounds and must-win battles are, then drive that throughout the organization,” says Linkon.
-“Then you can compliment that with other pieces of data that are going to help a revenue manager identify what’s the best promo on shelf price, because all of that information is linked back to a set of information about the customer.”
+“Then you can complement that with other data that will help a revenue manager identify the best promo on-shelf price because all that information is linked to a set of information about the customer.”